Respecting your privacy

 We collect health information where we offer products with an insurance component to our clients.
 We do not use or share that information for any purpose other than the underwriting or administration of a client's policy or account, or as otherwise disclosed to the customer when the information was collected.

 We may collect information about your affiliation with certain organisations such as professional associations.
-We also collect personal information from people who submit applications or register interest with Rate Detective Pty Ltd
+We also collect personal information from people who submit applications or register interest with Spotter Finance Pty Ltd

 How this information may be used